SurPun/AWS-Developer-Associate/Section 6: EC2 Instance Storage/Notes.md

   - For data that is infrequently accessed
   - Scenarios where lowest cost is important
   - Max throughput 250 MiB/s — max IOPS 250

+## 52 EBS Multi-Attach

+EBS Multi-Attach — io|/io2 family

+- Attach the same EBS volume to multiple EC2 instances in the same AZ
+- Each instance has full read & write permissions to the high-performance volume
+- Use case:

+  - Achieve higher application availability in clustered Linux applications (ex: Teradata)
+  - Applications must manage concurrent write operations

+- Up to 16 EC2 Instances at a time
+- Must use a file system that’s cluster-aware (not XFS, EXT4, etc...)

+## 53 Amazon EFS

+Amazon EFS — Elastic File System

+- Managed NFS (network file system) that can be mounted on many EC2
+- EFS works with EC2 instances in multi-AZ
+- Highly available, scalable, expensive (3x gp2), pay per use

+Amazon EFS — Elastic File System

+- Use cases: content management, web serving, data sharing, Wordpress
+- Uses NFSv4.1 protocol
+- Uses security group to control access to EFS
+- Compatible with Linux based AMI (not Windows)
+- Encryption at rest using KMS
+- POSIX file system (~Linux) that has a standard file API
+- File system scales automatically, pay-per-use, no capacity planning!

+EFS — Performance & Storage Classes

+- EFS Scale

+  - 1000s of concurrent NFS clients, 10 GB+ /s throughput
+  - Grow to Petabyte-scale network file system, automatically

+- Performance Mode (set at EFS creation time)

+  - General Purpose (default) — latency-sensitive use cases (web server, CMS, etc...)
+  - Max I/O — higher latency, throughput, highly parallel (big data, media processing)

+- Throughput Mode

+  - Bursting — | TB = 50MiB/s + burst of up to |100MIB/s
+  - Provisioned — set your throughput regardless of storage size, ex: 1 GiB/s for 1 TB storage
+  - Elastic — automatically scales throughput up or down based on your workloads
+    - Up to 3GiB/s for reads and 1 GiB/s for writes
+    - Used for unpredictable workloads

+EFS — Storage Classes

+- Storage Tiers (lifecycle management feature — move file after N days)

+  - Standard: for frequently accessed files
+  - Infrequent access (EFS-IA): cost to retrieve files, lower price to store.
+Enable EFS-IA with a Lifecycle Policy

+- Availability and durability

+  - Standard: Multi-AZ, great for prod
+  - One Zone: One AZ, great for dev, backup enabled by default, compatible with IA (EFS One Zone-lA)

+- Over 90% in cost savings